dimitri995/Microservices-Tracing-with-Kafka-OpenTelemetry/README.md

 ### 3. Go Kafka Consumer (`go-consumer`)

 - **Functionality**:
-    - Listens to the Kafka topic `student`.
+    - Listens to the Kafka topic `student-billing`.
-    - Consumes the messages published by the `api-service`.
+    - Consumes the messages published by the `spring-app-consumer`.
     - Logs the received message details.

 - **OpenTelemetry Integration**: